 Designing SaaS pricing and packaging is only the starting point.
 What matters is how those decisions behave inside your product when you support self-serve plans, enterprise contracts, and usage expansion at the same time.

-When a user attempts to access a feature, you need software entitlements to evaluate immediately against the account’s plan, seats, credits, usage limits, and any enterprise contract overrides.
+When a user attempts to access a feature, you need an entitlement system to evaluate what they can use based on their plan, seats, credits, and enterprise contract overrides.
 That decision should reflect the current subscription state, not a delayed billing report.

-You also need usage tracking to continuously inform those access checks.
+You should also track usage to continuously inform those access checks.
 If an account exceeds a defined limit, your product should respond with a clear in-product state change instead of waiting for the end of a billing cycle.

 Billing state must influence behavior as well.
 If a subscription lapses or a Stripe payment fails, you should not rely on manual intervention.
 Access should update automatically.